geopython/pycsw.org/community/index.md

 IRC logs can be found at [http://irclogs.geoapt.com/pycsw/](http://irclogs.geoapt.com/pycsw/)

+## Gitter

+Gitter provides a web-based instant messaging and chatroom.
+The pycsw [Gitter chatroom](https://gitter.im/geopython/pycsw) is public and open to anyone (you require a Gitter or Twitter account to sign in).

 ## Service Providers

 pycsw service providers (core development, support, training) can be found on the [OSGeo Service Provider Directory](http://www.osgeo.org/search_profile?SET=1&MUL_TECH[]=00107)